-- (iii) Order of the State Commission for the Regulation of the Financial Services Markets of Ukraine No. 40 "On the Approval of the Conditions for the Licensing of Insurance Activity" dated 28 August 2003; - (iv) Order of the State Commission for the Regulation of the Financial Services Markets of Ukraine No. 8170 "On the Approval of the Procedure and Requirements for Conducting Intermediary Activities on the Territory of Ukraine on Concluding Insurance Agreements with Non-Resident Insurers" dated 25 October 2007; - (v) Regulation of the Cabinet of Ministers of Ukraine No. 1523 "On the Procedure for the Activity of Insurance Intermediaries" dated 18 December 1996; - (vi) Regulation of the Cabinet of Ministers of Ukraine No. 124 "On the Approval of the Procedure and Requirements for Reinsurance with a Non-Resident Insurer (Reinsurer)" dated 4 February 2004; and - (vii) Law of Ukraine No. 1702-VII On Prevention and Counteraction to Legalization (Laundering) of the Proceeds of Crime, Terrorism Financing and Financing of Proliferation of Weapons of Mass Destruction, dated 14 October 2014.
+- Order of the State Commission for the Regulation of the Financial Services Markets of Ukraine No. 8170 "On the Approval of the Procedure and Requirements for Conducting Intermediary Activities on the Territory of Ukraine on Concluding Insurance Agreements with Non-Resident Insurers" dated 25 October 2007. - Regulation of the Cabinet of Ministers of Ukraine No. 1523 "On the Procedure for the Activity of Insurance Intermediaries" dated 18 December 1996. - Regulation of the Cabinet of Ministers of Ukraine No. 124 "On the Approval of the Procedure and Requirements for Reinsurance with a Non-Resident Insurer (Reinsurer)" dated 4 February 2004. - Law of Ukraine No. 1702-VII On Prevention and Counteraction to Legalization (Laundering) of the Proceeds of Crime, Terrorism Financing and Financing of Proliferation of Weapons of Mass Destruction, dated 14 October 2014.